jovobe/alfred-confluence-workflow/README.md

 - Copy Confluence page URL to clipboard (⌘ + C on an Alfred result)
 - Works on M1 and Intel Macs
 - Authenticate with your Confluence account via Access Token or Username/Password
+- Works for Confluence Enterprise and Confluence Cloud

 ## Usage
 1. Download the latest version of the workflow [here](https://github.com/jovobe/alfred-confluence-workflow/releases)